Beauvale Cheese Walnut Scones

 Slow Roasted Cider Pork such a delicious way to roast pork shoulder.

 Pork shoulder is used here in this recipe.
 As the joint comes from the front shoulder of the pig, it needs long, slow cooking, to break down the the muscle.
 The result is effectively pulled Pork.
-Don’t expect to carve this joint, as it literally falls apart once cooked.
+So please don’t expect to carve this joint, as it literally falls apart once cooked.

 Oh and have I mentioned how easy it is to cook this Slow Roasted Cider Pork?